LGAPIPortalSuperAdmin/cms/cmsContents/yamlManagement/yaml_business_en.md

           tags:
             - DR API
           summary: Download monitoring data files
-          description: Request a link to download a ZIP file of the monitoring data for the devices that participated in the DR event.
+          description: Request a link to download the ZIP file of a monitoring data from the device that has participated in the DR Event during the DR Event period.
           operationId: downloadDataZipFile
           security:
             - ThinQ_Business_API_Key: []